 Trauma can happen to the outer ear.
 The outer ear is the part of the ear you can see on the outside.
 This part of the ear can sustain a laceration or an actual loss of part of the ear.
 This kind of damage to the ear is more common in sports injuries, occupational injuries, and motor vehicle injuries.
 It is typically a cosmetic problem requiring the services of a good plastic surgeon who can repair the ear so as to achieve an acceptable cosmetic result.

-Ear trauma can happen to the middle ear, which is the part that aids in hearing.
-If a foreign body enters the ear, it can cause damage to the external canal, tympanic membrane and the delicate bones used to augment sound.
+Ear trauma can happen to the middle ear which aids in hearing.
+If a foreign object enters the ear, it can cause damage to the external canal, tympanic membrane, and the delicate bones used to augment sound.
 This usually can only be seen by a doctor using an otoscope.
 Fixing the middle ear might not be possible; however, an otolaryngologist with skill in treating the middle ear may be able to restore function to the middle ear bones.

 There are many causes of ear trauma.
 The external part of the ear can be lacerated or taken off completely by a sports injury or by motor vehicle trauma.
 Occupational injuries can be similar to sports and other injuries or can be caused by excessive noise and poor hearing protection.
 This tends to occur over time and the individual might not even realize the hearing loss is happening.

 Other injuries to the external part of the ear include those sustained in blunt force trauma.
 This can lead to bruising and a hematoma with swelling of the tissues and a blood clot beneath the skin.